highcharts/highcharts/docs/datagrid/performance.md

 The [`bufferSize`](https://api.highcharts.com/dashboards/#interfaces/DataGrid_Options.RowsSettings#bufferSize) and [`strictHeights`](https://api.highcharts.com/dashboards/#interfaces/DataGrid_Options.RowsSettings#strictHeights) options can be adjusted to optimize performance and smoothness of scrolling based on your spesific use case and preferences.

 ### buffersize
 Defines the number of rows rendered outside the viewport (the buffer) during scrolling.
-A small buffer leads to faster initial rendering, and increased performance on sorting and scroll.
-A larger buffer means slower initial rendering, but might decrease flicker effect on fast scrolling.
+A small buffer leads to faster initial rendering and increased performance on sorting and scroll.
+A larger buffer means slower initial rendering, but might decrease the flicker effect on fast scrolling.

 The default [`bufferSize`](https://api.highcharts.com/dashboards/#interfaces/DataGrid_Options.RowsSettings#bufferSize) of 10 should be optimal in most cases.